archiegoodman2/primality_test/README.md

 Testing:
 To test this, try inputting 0, 1, 2 as well as one known prime and non-prime for each of these categories:
   1. a number below 10
-  2. a negative number below 10
-  3. a very large positive number - to test performance
+  2. a very large positive number - to test performance
-  4. a negative numebr greatly below zero

 The idea for this came from a kata on CodeWars.